message/iata/ID.md

-Published 06.01.2022
+Published 10.01.2022
-1. Passengers who in the past 14 days have been in Angola, Botswana, Denmark, Eswatini, France, Lesotho, Malawi, Mozambique, Namibia, Nigeria, Norway, South Africa, United Kingdom, Zambia or Zimbabwe are not allowed to enter.
+1. Passengers who in the past 14 days have been in Angola, Botswana, Denmark, Eswatini, France, Lesotho, Malawi, Mozambique, Namibia, Norway, South Africa, United Kingdom, Zambia or Zimbabwe are not allowed to enter.
 - This does not apply to:
 - nationals of Indonesia;
 - participants of the G20 event with a diplomatic assignment letter issued by their government and invitation letter from the Ministry of Indonesia.